shane935/Blog/ChatGPTFeatureFiles.part2.md

 >```
 >

-A couple of key things to note about this prompt it details the languages, we are using what style of programming we would like to see, it includes any supplementary files that we need ChatGPT to use as well as providing the feature file we would like to use to generate the tests.

 The first response it generates includes a supplementary file that provides functions used to access various elements on the page.
 Personally I don't like this pattern but you can see it [here](InitialResponse.md)

-It generally requires a couple of iterations back and forth to write the code in the style you would like, here is the prompt I used to make the changes
+It always requires requires a couple of iterations back and forth to write the code with the style and structure you would like.

+Here is the follow up prompt I used to get it looking the way I would like

 > Could you make few changes
 >